chef/chef-web-docs/_vendor/github.com/chef/chef-workstation/docs-chef-io/content/workstation/config_rb.md

 `ssl_verify_mode`
 : Set the verify mode for HTTPS requests.

-  - Use `:verify_none` to do no validation of SSL certificates.
+  - Use `:verify_none` to do no validation of TLS/SSL certificates.
-  - Use `:verify_peer` to do validation of all SSL certificates, including the Chef Infra Server connections, S3 connections, and any HTTPS **remote_file** resource URLs used in a Chef Infra Client run.
+  - Use `:verify_peer` to do validation of all TLS/SSL certificates, including the Chef Infra Server connections, S3 connections, and any HTTPS **remote_file** resource URLs used in a Chef Infra Client run.
 This is the recommended setting.

   Depending on how OpenSSL is configured, the `ssl_ca_path` may need to be specified.
 Default value: `:verify_peer`.